 Transition Learning Support Program

-They are bright, creative, and most of all—driven.
-Whether they have challenges in reading (dyslexia), written expression (dysgraphia), math (dyscalculia), language, areas of processing, executive function or attention, our students go on to succeed in the Upper School, college, and every career path imaginable.
-This program is for students who have a specific diagnosis documented by either a private or school psychologist, and it is not designed for students whose learning problems exist primarily because of below-average intelligence, poor motivation, or behavioral issues, and students with those issues will be better served in other environments.
+Transition students are bright, creative, and most of all—driven.
+Whether they have challenges in reading (dyslexia), written expression (dysgraphia), math (dyscalculia), language, areas of processing, executive function, or attention, our students go on to succeed in the Upper School, college, and every career path imaginable.
+This program is for students who have a specific diagnosis documented by either a private or school psychologist.

-All applicants to the Transition Program must file a regular Woodward Academy application for admission, provide a report of a current psychoeducational evaluation with a diagnosis written by a private or school psychologist, and be interviewed by the Director of the Transition Program.
+To apply, you’ll apply for admission to Woodward Academy, provide a current psychoeducational evaluation with a diagnosis written by a private or school psychologist, and be interviewed by our Transition Program director.
 Admission criteria include evidence of average or above-average intellectual capability, a mild to moderate diagnosed learning difference, grade level achievement scores in some areas, and evidence of motivation toward academic achievement.
 The admissions committee will individually review each application, and decisions of the committee are final.